 Changing your diet is important, but you need to take steps to reduce your stress and improve your overall wellbeing, too.
 Your mental and physical health plays an important role in maintaining a healthy gut.

 - Get at least 30 minutes of exercise each day.
 This can even include a low-intensity walk after dinner.

 - Take steps to improve your mental health by practicing deep breathing exercises, yoga, meditation, or seeking counseling.

 - Find out what’s causing your stress and try to change things within your locus of control.

-At Raydian Herbs, we take a comprehensive and whole-body approach to wellness.
-All of our products are specially formulated by a physician and pharmacist husband and wife team.
-Our Calm Focus blend utilizes adaptogens to help with cognitive performance and decrease fatigue.
-Shop Raydian Herbs natural supplements now in the online store.Tags: irritable bowel syndrome causes, irritable bowel syndrome foods to avoid, what causes ibs flare ups
+All of our products at Raydian Herbs are designed by a physician and pharmacist with the goal of enhancing lives.
+Our Calm Focus contains a combination of ashwagandha, rhodiola, and lemon balm to help with cognitive performance* and decrease fatigue*.
+You can shop Calm Focus now on Amazon Prime!Tags: irritable bowel syndrome causes, irritable bowel syndrome foods to avoid, what causes ibs flare ups